 Reich: That's why it was never made.
 Bands would also say it was too weird.

 Pinkney: I wanted to make little fur oven mitts and put it under their armpits and just puppeteer these docile cats and put varsity jackets on them.

 Reich: But cats are just extremely hard to work with.

 In the movie, you have the scene where they're clipping the dog's nails, and it's bleeding all over.
 Was that based on a real event?

-Reich: I did a bad job clipping a dog's nails once, it was just blood everywhere and it was a Weimaraner.
-Clipping a dog's nails is actually kind of hard, especially if the dog has dark nails, because you can't see the quick.
+I did a bad job clipping a dog's nails once.
+There was just blood everywhere, and it was a Weimaraner.
+Clipping a dog's nails is actually kind of hard, especially if the dog has dark nails.
 You're typically not supposed to take people into the room when you clip their dog's nails, because dogs tend to freak out more if their owner is there.
-It was one of my first times, and I was like "come on in, no problem."
-I was trying to make small-talk, I wasn't attracted to the woman, I was just trying to cut the nails and there was just blood everywhere.
-It was really bad, I cut them way too short—it was probably painful, and the dog was crying.
+It was one of my first times, and I was like, "Come on in, no problem."
+I was trying to make small talk.
+I wasn't attracted to the woman, I was just trying to cut the nails, and there was just blood everywhere.
+It was really bad.
+I cut them way too short—it was probably painful, and the dog was crying.
 There was so much blood.
 She kept on saying, "Is that supposed to happen?"
-And I was like "ya, ya it is."
+And I was like, "Ya, ya, it is."
 But it wasn't.